ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

   sets of reports in a given batch; and
 - Publish and manage an HPKE configuration that can be used for the upload protocol.

-In addition, for each PPMParam instance, helpers are required to:
+In addition, for each Param instance, helpers are required to:

 - Implement some form of batch-to-report index, as well as inter- and intra-batch replay mitigation storage, which includes some way of tracking batch report size